Kiranjith83/SA/SA.md

 - Used for 10TB -> 10 PB (Economical range)

 ## Snowball Edge
+- 100TB data transfer devide with on board storage and compute capacity.
 - Additional to Snowball, the snowball edge gets both storage and compute option.
 - Used as in same situation as Snowball but for the option where it requires compute.
 - A large capacity.